Find Affordable College Courses

 50% Women

 University of Maryland - Baltimore comes in at #3 on our list of the most popular colleges offering master's degrees in molecular medicine.
 Roughly 7,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,446 per year, while in-state graduate students, on average, pay $15,140 per year.
-During the 2020-2021 academic year, 4 people received their master's degree in molecular medicine from UMB.
-Of these students, 50% were women and 50% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,827 per year, while in-state graduate students, on average, pay $15,750 per year.
+During the most recent year for which we have data, 4 people received their master's degree in molecular medicine from UMB.
+About 50% of this group were women, and 38% were students from an underrepresented racial-ethnic group.

 Below are some popular majors that are similar to molecular medicine that offer master’s degrees.